Tomlacko/OldLogicboard/README.md

-# OldLogicboard
+# Logicboard (old version)
-Logic circuit editor and simulator I made in JavaScript in 2016-2017.
+Logic circuit editor and simulator I've made in JavaScript in 2016-2017.

 **Visit https://github.com/Tomlacko/Logicboard for a complete 2022 remake with much higher code quality, better usability and more features.**